Rihay66/3Sisters-Documentation/Engine/Engine/src/Sprite Renderer.md

 }
 ```

-The Sprite Renderer does require a shader to be loaded and contain the following layout variables for the vertex [[Shader]] and fragment [[Shader]] (if it needs it) for each render primative:
+The Sprite Renderer does require a shader to be loaded and contain the following layout variables for the vertex [[Shader]] and fragment [[Shader]] (if it needs it) for each render primitive:

 Quad:
 ```glsl